 5. Conclusions on mobile phones and radio frequency fields

-It is concluded from three independent lines of evidence (epidemiological, animal and in vitro studies) that exposure to RF fields is unlikely to lead to an increase in cancer in humans.
-However, as the widespread duration of exposure of humans to RF fields from mobile phones is shorter than the induction time of some cancers, further studies are required to identify whether considerably longer-term (well beyond ten years) human exposure to such phones might pose some cancer risk.
+It is concluded from three independent lines of evidence (studies on humans, animals, and cell cultures) that exposure to radio frequency fields is unlikely to lead to an increased cancer risk in humans.
+However, further studies are required to identify whether exposure well beyond ten years to such phones might pose some cancer risk.

-Recent studies have not shown effects from RF fields on human or animal reproduction and development.
-No new data have been reported that indicate any other effects on human health.
+Recent studies have not shown effects of radio frequency fields on human or animal reproduction and development.
+No new data have been reported that would indicate any other effects on human health.

-From the risk assessment perspective it is important to recognise that information on possible effects caused by RF fields in children is limited.
+There is little information on possible effects caused by radio frequency fields in children.
 Furthermore, there is a lack of information on diseases other than those discussed in this report.
+More...